ThisIsAntonio/Sociolingo/README.md

         4. Code Signing the App: Before you can install your app on a device, you need to configure code signing.
 Go to Project > Runner > Signing & Capabilities and make sure you have selected a team under the "Team" section.
           If you're developing for personal use, you can select your Apple ID account as your team.

-        5. Install the App on the Device: With your device selected and code signing configured, you can install the app directly from Xcode.
-Click the play button (▶️) on the toolbar in Xcode or select Product > Run from the menu bar.
+        5. Install the App on the Device: From visual studio code you need to run:
-          Xcode will compile the app and install it on your device.
+                - flutter install ios (to install the program on the device)

   Note: Remember that to install apps directly on iOS devices, you need an Apple developer account.
-If you're using a free account, there are limitations, such as needing to manually reinstall your app every 7 days.

 ## Firebase Configuration
 Ensure you have set up a Firebase project and linked it with your Flutter app.
 Follow the Firebase documentation to add Firebase to your Flutter project: https://firebase.flutter.dev/docs/overview